crazychenz/vinnie.work/website/docs/EmbeddedSystemsAnalysis/BehavioralAnalysis/IsolatedRuntimeAnalysis.md

 ## Overview

-This section is called runtime analysis, not because we intend to not plug anything into the device.
+This section is isolated runtime analysis, not because we intend to not plug anything into the device.
 Its more of a way to understand what the behavior of the device is with as much of the environment under our control as possible.
 If you have a development workstation or laptop plugged into the device with a network cable or UART console connection, no other part of the development workstation or the device should be plugged into the internet or other networks.

-There are several reasons for this, the first being that devices that we do not yet understand could call back to their vendor's for purposes of licensing or awareness of the network its plugged into (i.e. violating privacy).
-Devices can advertise their existence and readiness to serve to the whole network or internet, depending on the configuration of the device.
+There are several reasons for this:

+- Devices that we do not yet understand, could call back to their vendor's servers for purposes of licensing or awareness of the network its plugged into.
+(For some, this is a violation of privacy, for others is a convenience provided by the vendor.)
+- Devices can advertise their existence and readiness to serve to the whole network or internet, depending on the configuration of the device.
 I've experienced many junior engineers not properly isolating systems correctly when they plug their device into a internal LAN, resulting in the device serving DHCP to the entire network.
 This rookie mistake can prevent other systems performing work for other projects from receiving a network relevant DHCP lease (i.e. prevent other users from getting access to the network).

+While outside the scope of this material, using a managed switch with [VLANs](https://en.wikipedia.org/wiki/Virtual_LAN) configured is a nice way to initially isolate network traffic between a device and a development workstation without having to setup an entirely new network environment for the single device.

 Take away: Isolate your device until you fully understand the impact on the network and its general behavior.